tge-was-taken/p4gpc.modloader/README.md

 * interleave = (integer) (always 140 for MSADPCM)
 * loop_start_sample = (integer)
 * loop_end_sample = (integer)

+## Advanced usage
+Modified files can be loaded without the need of a mod folder if placed in the root of the mods directory.
+These files take priority over other mods.

 # Notes
 If the console is enabled in Reloaded you can see which files are accessed during gameplay.